Why Do You Wake Up Around 3 AM Every Night?

 When should I be concerned?

-Although nocturnal awakenings are common and easy to remedy, they can be a sign of a severe underlying problem.
+Although waking up in the middle of the night are common and easy to remedy, they can be a sign of a severe underlying problem.
 This is why you must be careful.
 If these sleep disruptions are affecting your quality of life, or you are experiencing other symptoms besides poor sleep, you must consult a doctor.

 If you suspect sleep disorders or OSA to be the reason for this habit, you can take our home sleep test to determine whether that is true.